National Awards and Distinctions

 The Village, Wofford College’s apartment-style housing for its senior students, has been received a number of national recognitions.

-Phase V of The Village, which includes 80 new beds on the top two levels with four-bedroom loft-style apartments, will open in the fall 2011.
 The $11 million project is a multi-purpose building that continues to reflect The Village’s “new urban” architectural concepts.
 The building provides 52,000 square feet of space.
 The first level has 21-foot ceilings, allowing for a mezzanine arrangement that creates student study and activity spaces.
-The main level includes specially equipped classrooms designed for group activities, The Mungo Center for Professional Excellence, general purpose classrooms, a food bar/deli and atrium dining space, a market and a patio area.
+The main level includes specially equipped classrooms designed for group activities, The Space in the Mungo Center, general purpose classrooms, a food bar/deli and atrium dining space, a market and a patio area.
 The architect for Phase V is Summerour and Associates Architects Inc. of Atlanta, Ga.

 In July 2008, The Village was named as the top “Dorm of Distinction” in its category by University Business Magazine, a national publication.